contain the origins of the prestigious surname Quave. The original bearer of the name Quave, which is a

 Prominent among members of the family was Beltrán de la Cueva, created Duke of Alburquerque in 1464 by King Henry IV, fought for Ferdinand and Isabella at the siege of Granada; 16th century Spanish dramatist Juan de la Cueva; Alfonso de la Cueva, Spain's Ambassador to Venice

-, created Marquis of Bedmar...
-Another 62 words (4 lines of text) are included under the topic Early Quave Notables in all our PDF Extended History products and printed products wherever possible.
+, created Marquis of Bedmar by King Philip III in 1614...
+Another 56 words (4 lines of text) are included under the topic Early Quave Notables in all our PDF Extended History products and printed products wherever possible.